-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in determining your FICO score are:
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in determining your FICO score include:

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
 You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a better credit score.

 We're used to working with all tiers of FICO scores.
 Call us at 863-494-9009 and we can help you get on the right track to the home of your dreams.